 New bone first starts to form at the edges of the fracture and soft cartilage is made between the broken ends of the bone around 8 days after the initial injury.
 However, because cartilage alone is not strong enough to provide enough strength to bones, the soft cartilage is replaced with hard callus and then eventually, new mature bone starts to bone.
 Interestingly, fractured bones can take up to several years to heal, depending on the size and location of the fracture.

 When complications occur and the bone is not able to heal properly, significant health problems can occur.
 These fractures take abnormal amounts of time to heal, or may not even heal at all.
 If non-healing fractures occur in areas that are used a lot (for example in the shinbone) an operation may be needed by using bone from somewhere else in the body, bone from a donor, or a 3D printed bone (only used for major factors where a large amount of bone tissue has been lost).

-Thank you for taking the time to read my blog, if you have any questions or comments feel free to leave them down below!
+Thank you for reading this weeks blog, if you enjoyed if feel free to leave a rating and comment down below!